jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 dollars for their country.
-Not something particularly revolutionary but always interesting to see tactics that are more than a decade old still hold up.71For more bank heist content, please review the Financial vertical in the Industries section.
+Not something particularly revolutionary but always interesting to see tactics that are more than a decade old still hold up.
+Like a one\-size\-fits\-all gas station baseball cap (Keep on Truckin), any organization can fit into the Basic
+Web Application Attacks pattern, but it wont look too good on you.
+The Financial and Insurance (18%);
+Information (14%); and Professional,
+Scientific and Technical Services
+(13%) industries make up the top three verticals affected by Basic Web
+Application Attacks, but we see these attacks in most other industries as well.
+There is also no substantial difference between large organizations (55%) and small organizations (47%) in the Basic
+Web Application Attacks pattern.
+71
+For more bank heist content, please review the Financial vertical in the Industries section.
-72We probably shouldnt mention movies such as Oceans Eleven or The Great Train Robberyor we may need to pay royalties.73And we hope you are.
+72We probably shouldnt mention movies such as Oceans Eleven or The Great Train Robbery or we may need to pay royalties.
+73And we hope you are.
+74Or will it just continue to spice up our daily lives with mystery?
+Attack of
+the stolen
+credentials
+If youre a regular reader,73 you may have realized by now that there are a great many incidents in our dataset that leverage stolen credentials.
+Over the past 10 years, stolen credentials have appeared in almost one\-third
+(31%) of breaches (Figure 42\).
+Ergo,
+credentials are a core component of compromising organizations.
+However, while we know this to be a fact, there are a lot of things we dont know about these credentials: Where do they come from, how did they get here and will we ever know the full story?74
+2024 DBIR Incident Classification Patterns
+Figure 41\.
+Top Hacking actions in Basic
+Web Application Attacks breaches
+(n\=713\)
+44
-74Or will it just continue to spice up our daily lives with mystery?2024 DBIR Incident Classification Patterns43If we are to understand where stolen credentials come from, we must consider the different types of credential attacks that exist.
+If we are to understand where
+stolen credentials come from, we must consider the different types of credential attacks that exist.